-- potentially reduced protection for intellectual property rights; - the potential for so-called parallel importing, which is what happens when a local seller, faced with high or higher local prices, opts to import goods from a foreign market (with low or lower prices) rather than buying them locally; - unexpected changes in tariffs, trade barriers and regulatory requirements; - · economic weakness, including inflation, volatility in currency exchange rates or political instability in particular foreign economies and markets; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - production shortages resulting from any events affecting a product candidate and/or finished drug product supply or manufacturing capabilities abroad; - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters, including earthquakes, hurricanes, typhoons, floods and fires; and - failure to comply with Office of Foreign Asset Control rules and regulations and the Foreign Corrupt Practices Act, or FCPA.
+- potentially reduced protection for intellectual property rights; - the potential for so-called parallel importing, which is what happens when a local seller, faced with high or higher local prices, opts to import goods from a foreign market (with low or lower prices) rather than buying them locally; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, volatility in currency exchange rates or political instability in particular foreign economies and markets; - · workforce uncertainty in countries where labor unrest is more common than in the United States;

-Risks Related to Our Financial Position, Convertible Senior Notes and Need for Additional Capital
+- production shortages resulting from any events affecting a product candidate and/or finished drug product supply or manufacturing capabilities abroad: - business interruptions resulting from geo-political actions, including war and terrorism, or natural disasters, including earthquakes, hurricanes, typhoons, floods and fires; and - failure to comply with Office of Foreign Asset Control rules and regulations and the Foreign Corrupt Practices Act, or FCPA.

-We have incurred significant losses since inception.
+Risks Related to Our Financial Position, Convertible Senior Notes, Revenue Interest Financing Agreement and Need for Additional Capital We have incurred significant losses since inception.
 We expect to continue to incur losses in the future and may never achieve or maintain profitability.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$178.4 million, \$129.0 million, and \$109.6 million for the years ended December 31, 2018, December 31, 2017 and December 31, 2016, respectively.
-As of December 31, 2018 and December 31, 2017, we had an accumulated deficit of \$673.7 million and \$495.3 million, respectively.
-We have not generated any revenue to date from sales of any drugs and have financed our operations to date principally through private placements of our preferred stock, proceeds from our initial public offering and follow-on offerings of common stock, issuance of convertible debt and cash generated from our business development activities.
-We have devoted substantially all of our efforts to research and development.
-Our lead drug candidate, oral selinexor, as well as verdinexor, eltanexor and KPT-9274, are in clinical development.
-Even if we are able to commercialize one of our drug candidates for the treatment of human disease in the near future, we expect to continue to incur significant expenses and operating losses.
+Our net losses were \$199.6 million, \$178.4 million, and \$129.0 million for the years ended December 31, 2019, December 31, 2018 and December 31, 2017, respectively.
+As of December 31, 2019 and December 31, 2018, we had an accumulated deficit of \$873.3 million and \$673.7 million, respectively.
+As we only recently launched our first FDA-approved product, XPOVIO, in July 2019, we have had limited revenues to date from product sales and have financed our operations to date principally through private placements of our preferred stock, proceeds from our initial public offering and follow-on offerings of common stock, issuance of convertible debt, proceeds from a revenue interest financing and cash generated from our business development activities.
+We have devoted substantially all of our efforts to research and development, including preclinical studies and clinical trials, pursuing regulatory approvals and engaging in activities to commercially launch XPOVIO for the treatment of adult patients with RRMM who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, at least two immunomodulatory agents, and an anti-CD38 monoclonal antibody.
+Other than the FDA's accelerated approval of XPOVIO, our lead drug candidate, oral selinexor (for indications not yet approved), as well as eltanexor, verdinexor, and KPT-9274, are in clinical development.
+Although we expect to continue to generate revenue from sales of XPOVIO, there can be no assurance as to the amount or timing of any such revenue, and we expect to continue to incur significant expenses and operating losses.
 The net losses we incur may fluctuate significantly from quarter to quarter.

-We anticipate that our expenses will continue to increase substantially as compared to prior periods as we prepare for the potential commercialization of selinexor, including due to the impact of increased headcount, to support our clinical and commercialization activities, expanded infrastructure and increased insurance premiums.
-If we obtain marketing approval for selinexor, we expect to incur further increased sales, marketing, distribution and outsourced manufacturing expenses.
+We anticipate that our expenses will continue to increase substantially as compared to prior periods as we continue to commercialize XPOVIO in the United States and engage in activities to prepare for the potential commercialization of additional indications for selinexor and the potential approval of our other drug candidates, including due to the impact of increased headcount, to support our clinical and commercialization activities, expanded infrastructure and increased insurance premiums.